The Knockout Method

 - Peel the carrier sheet

-We recommend checking the manufacturer’s recommended “peel” method in order to ensure that the HTV won’t peel away from the garment.
+We recommend checking the manufacturer’s recommended “peel” method to ensure that the HTV won’t peel away from the garment.

-Take your time in order to ensure that it really fits the puzzle well.
-Use the carrier sheet to your advantage as this would be the draft of your final product.
+Take your time to ensure that it fits the puzzle well.
+Use the carrier sheet to your advantage, as this would be the draft of your final product.
 When it is finalized, we can proceed to the next step.